CADRE Dispatch

 The Glock 43X has a bit of slide bite.

 The extended beavertail prevents slide bite with the Dagger Micro.
+Note: there may be exceptions, but Glock 43X aftermarket triggers do not have drop-in compatibility with PSA’s stock frame.

 The grip texture on the Dagger Micro seems more aggressive, which, I think, when combined with a lack of slide bite, led to greater control over the gun.
 I’m in Florida, and it’s July, so my hands (and everything else) are soaked with sweat.